MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Example 3 enumerates permissions of the owning applications registered in the specified tenant.

 ## PARAMETERS

 ### -OwningApplicationId

-Use this parameter to get details about apps registered in the specified tenant
+Use this parameter to get details about apps registered in the specified tenant.

 The following details are returned: